e-mail: bok@dhit.pl

 Apart from immense power, neodymium magnets have the following advantages:

-• Significant importance in modern technologies – are used in hard drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+• Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: